Disclaimer: I don't own Justice League or its characters.

 "Can't believe we're stuck with cleaning duties," Hal complained as soon as his feet touched the ground, landing at Flash's side.

 "It's not that bad.
-Besides, we're partially responsible for some of the damage.
-It's only fair we help clean it up."
+Besides, we're partially responsible for some of the damage so it's only fair we help clean it up."

 "Are you saying we are to blame for this shit?
 'Cause let me tell you I didn't just go up against hundreds of flying zombies just for kicks, buddy."